 Thoughts of suicide can be experienced by anyone, however, there are specific populations that experience higher rates of suicide.
-A common misconception is that suicidal thoughts are only observed in people battling depression.
-In fact, many conditions and circumstances can prompt this feeling of hopelessness.
-Chronic illnesses, response to trauma, and symptoms of different mental health issues can all invoke suicidal thoughts.
+A common misconception is suicidal thoughts are only observed in people battling depression.
+In fact, many conditions and circumstances can prompt the feeling of depression.
+Chronic illnesses, responses to trauma, and symptoms of different mental health issues can all invoke suicidal thoughts.

 Seek Professional Therapy and Medication